Play Audio

 As it stands today, the FTC noncompete ban introduces significant restrictions on the use of noncompete clauses in employment agreements and includes the following:

-1. Ban on New Noncompetes
+1. Ban on new noncompetes

 • Effective date